Healthy Homes Assessment ?t?ne

 Draught Stopping ?t?ne

-If you are able to feel external air entering or an unobstructed draught coming from a crack or a gap that is, it’s likely a crack or crack that needs sealing in the way you can.
-Large gaps and cracks should be stopped permanently.
-Gaps greater than 3mm that let air into or out of your home need sealing.
-For instance, if an open fireplace isn’t in use it can cause draughts and should be blocked from.
-Landlords and property managers are accountable for making sure such draughts are eliminated as much as possible.
+If you can feel external air getting in, or see an unobstructed draught coming from a hole or gap that is, it is likely a crack or hole that requirements sealing in some way.
+Large cracks and gaps should be permanently stopped.
+Gaps greater than 3mm that let air in or out from the house require to be sealed.
+For example, if an open fireplace isn’t used it can cause draughts and should be blocked off.
+Property managers and landlords are accountable for ensuring that these draughts are stopped in the maximum extent possible.

-You don’t require to block off holes or gaps that are part of the construction.
-For instance, small gaps around windows and doors may be required to allow for movement within the structure when the household is heated and cools in order to let them be closed and opened instead of instead of being stuck.
-We will check all windows and doors as part of your Healthy Homes assessment of your rental property.
+There is no need to block holes or gaps which are part of the building.
+For instance, small gaps around doors and windows could be required to allow for the movement of the building when the house heats and cools, so that they can still be closed and opened rather than sticking.
+We will check the windows and doors in our Healthy Homes assessment of your rental property.

 draught stopping building inspections